Board-Folk/doc/README.md

-# Board Folk Documentatin and Wiki
+# Board Folk Documentation and Wiki

 Documentation for the Board-Folk organisation.
 Check out [the wiki](https://github.com/Board-Folk/doc/wiki)!